 Calculation two – annual allowance

 His DB pension input amount for the current pension input period is estimated at approximately £11,000.
 He has fully used his annual allowance for previous years so has no carry forward available.

 Therefore, available annual allowance is £40,000 less the DB pension input amount for the current tax year of £11,000 leaving £29,000.

-The remaining annual allowance is less than £36,375.
+The remaining annual allowance is £29,000 ie less than £36,375.
 This means your client could pay up to £36,375 and receive tax relief on the whole amount.
-However, you know that his total pension savings would then exceed his available annual allowance and he would have to report the excess above his available AA and declare the related tax charge.
+However, you know that his total pension savings would then exceed his available annual allowance (he has no carry forward) and he would have to report the excess of £7,375 (36,375 - 29,000) and declare the related tax charge.
 An AA excess/ charge reduces the tax efficiency of making this level of personal contribution.